Radicalisation - the Prevent duty

 Contact details Ealing Prevent team

-Prevent safeguarding manager – all issues related to CHANNEL case management
+All issues related to referrals and CHANNEL case management

 Tel: 020 8825 7590